How I got here...

 I couldn’t bear to hand him to the surgical team.
 I knew that he might not survive and come back to us.
 It all felt so wrong.
 It was probably minutes, but time had crashed and I just could not let go and hand him over.
 Finally the anesthesiologist with the giant gentle eyes, full of tears, came up to me and softly asked,“Are you ready?
 May I take him?”

 The oncologist, normally a professionally dispassionate doctor, was delighted with the surgical result and gladly informed us that it was unlikely our son would require chemotherapy, they had cleanly taken the full tumor along with a few lymph nodes to test - just to be safe.
 It was crushing for everyone when that same doctor had to come back the next day and dejectedly tell us the lymph nodes had tested positive for cancer and chemotherapy would be required.

 Our 4 day old son endured five months of chemotherapy.

-So how does this inform my work as an End Of Life Organizer?
+So how does this inform my work as an End-Of-Life planning Advisor?